kruthig03/emotionclassification/README.md

 -  EmotionClassification-Reddit.ipynb: used for classification on the reddit dataset

 The results directory contains:
+-  bert model files
--  all model .pth files
+-  all .pth model files are too large to store in github, they are stored locally in this directory